-Ironically, Frank Castle ends up on the wrong side of this himself when he tries to assassinate Norman Osborn... who is, at the time, not only still his Green Goblin self, but also the President of the United States AND the leader of the Dark Avengers.
+Ironically, Frank Castle ends up on the wrong side of this himself when he tries to assassinate Norman Osborn... who is, at the time, not only still his Green Goblin self, but also the head of an evil version of SHIELD AND the leader of the Dark Avengers.
 The result is that Osborn sends Daken (Wolverine's Ax-Crazy son with the exact same power set) after the Punisher, and he ends up unceremoniously cut into pieces and dumped down a sewer.note Fortunately for Castle, the nature of comic books kicked in, and Frank was revived as a zombie cyborg called 'Franken-Castle', which he remained as for several months before his life and body was restored by the magical Bloodstone.

 In fact, Frank Castle has also made an enemy out of Wolverine himself by shooting him in the face and genitals with a shotgun, then parking a steamroller on top of him, and once shot Anti-Venom in the face and was then going to kill his Morality Chain, Jenna Cole.
 He was lucky to get off with only being punched through a wall in the latter case, given Anti-Venom's notorious tendency to kill and/or eat his enemies.